 This is an international honor society for students enrolled in a two-year college.
-Membership is by invitation only, is extended to students who are enrolled in a degree program, have completed at least 12 semester hours at Coastal, and have achieved a cumulative grade point average of 3.55 or better.
+Membership is by invitation only, is extended to students who are enrolled in a diploma, certificate, or degree program, have completed at least 12 semester hours at Coastal, and have achieved a cumulative grade point average of 3.50 or better.
 Phi Theta Kappa's purpose is to promote academic excellence through the society's four hallmarks: leadership, scholarship, service, and fellowship.